Clearchus of Soli: Writings

 Clearchus in particular expressed several theories on the connection between western and eastern religions.
 In "Of Education", he wrote that "the gymnosophists are descendants of the Magi".

 In another text, Josephus the first-century Romano-Jewish scholar claimed that Clearchus has reported a dialogue with Aristotle, where the philosopher states that the Hebrews were descendants of the Indian philosophers:

+The original term used for the Calami people in Greek was Καλανοί (Kalanoi), which is derived from the Indian ascetic Calanus.